Alignak-monitoring/alignak-doc/source/06_monitoring_features/macros.rst

 More information on custom object variables and how they can be used in macros can be found :ref:`here <configuration/customobjectvars>`.

-Macro Cleansing
+Macro cleansing
 ---------------

 Some macros are stripped of potentially dangerous shell metacharacters before being substituted into commands to be executed.
-Which characters are stripped from the macros depends on the setting of the ``illegal_macro_output_chars`` directive that you can defini in the monitoring configuration file.
+Which characters are stripped from the macros depends on the setting of the ``illegal_macro_output_chars`` directive that you can define in the monitoring configuration file.
 The following macros are stripped of potentially dangerous characters:

   * :ref:`$HOSTOUTPUT$ <$HOSTOUTPUT$>`
   * :ref:`$LONGHOSTOUTPUT$ <$LONGHOSTOUTPUT$>`